matthewrice/My-First-Website/README.md

       - git checkout -b gh-pages
       - git push -u origin gh-pages
   9. Submit the http address found in your browser's address bar for the master branch.

-Since I love Superman and all things superheroes, I made a website about Superman.